 M <-Mean(g)ggplot(Predict(g, fun=M), abbrev=TRUE, ylab=NULL)

-Compare the estimated age J partial effects and confidence intervals with those from a model using casewise deletion, and with bootstrap nonparametric confidence intervals (also with casewise deletion).
+Compare the estimated age partial effects and confidence intervals with those from a model using casewise deletion, and with bootstrap nonparametric confidence intervals (also with casewise deletion).

 Code